Nugget of Knowledge: Political term ‘firewall’

 The idea of building a wall to protect against fire came after the great London fire of 1666.

-In the early 1970s, we started to talk about firewalls around our computers to block someone from trying to tap into them.
+In the early 1970’s, we started to talk about firewalls around our computers to block someone trying to tap into them.

 The term finally jumped to politics in the 1984 Democrat presidential primaries.